 The National Rifle Association, which has filed a brief supporting the 2011 law, contends the penalties are needed because of local officials violating the l987 preemption law.
 In an email to NRA members Thursday, Marion Hammer, the organization’s longtime Florida lobbyist and former national president, said cities, counties and local officials in the case “think they are above the law.”

 “Being elected to office doesn't mean they have immunity from being held accountable for intentionally breaking the law,” Hammer wrote.
 “Being elected means they must be held to at least the same standard of conduct as those who trusted them with their vote.”

 The challenge to the penalties law involves 30 cities, three counties and more than 70 elected officials, according to a brief filed Monday by the local governments.
 That includes cities such as Miami Beach, Fort Lauderdale, West Palm Beach, Orlando, St. Petersburg, Gainesville and Tallahassee.

-said local governments have considered approving several gun-related measures that they believe are not preempted by the 1987 law.
+The Monday brief said local governments have considered approving several gun-related measures that they believe are not preempted by the 1987 law.
 Those measures include such things as requiring the reporting of failed background checks, barring the sale of large-capacity detachable magazines and restricting possession of firearms at certain government-owned or government-operated facilities.

 Stay on top of Orlando news and views.
 Sign up for our weekly Headlines newsletter.